Deco&Design

 photo source: wallpaper.com

-Kaare Klint will forever remain in furniture history, its name associated with functionality, simplicity and elegance.
-In addition to furniture, he created other objects for interior decoration, including fabrics, the principles remaining the same each time.
+Kaare Klint will go down forever in furniture history, his name associated with functionality, simplicity and elegance.
+In addition to furniture, he also created other objects for interior decoration, including fabrics, but the principles remain the same.

 Danish designer